jimyeong/jimyeong.github.io/_algorithms/2025-10-15-longest_substring_without_repeating_chars.md

 **Trigger:**
 - string or array
 - “Find the length of the longest contiguous subarray (or substring) that satisfies a given condition.”,
-- There shouldn't be any duplication in window
+- There shouldn't be any duplication in window (Jump with Map<char, idx>)

 ### Time Complexity